About

 Lighting

-Keep the light on for approximately 12-14 hours per day and turn off at night time.
+Keep lights on for 12–14 hours per day and off at night.

 Humidity